 This brings me onto something that I experienced a lot at Amazon.
 Amazon has—what is it—300 million monthly active users or customers?
 Not users, they are customers.
 They pay.
 What you want to do in a company like Amazon and most other companies on this earth—but most of them are not really doing it yet—is you want to really work through the loop I talked to you about with each individual customer.

 The exploitation is that you look at some nice shoes for your wife's birthday.
 I did that.
-And then there's shoes everywhere I look, which is a little tiring.
+And then there are shoes everywhere I look, which is a little tiring.
 That's exploitation.
 They are running bandits on me.
 They really are narrowing down and saying, he likes shoes, women's shoes.
-However there is in there, 5%, 10%, 15%, 20% of something else.
+However, there is in there, 5%, 10%, 15%, 20% of something else.
 That's the exploration, Because we really don't want to keep thinking that shoes is the only thing you're interested in.

 What the bandit approach allows a company like Amazon or a company like Netflix to do is to really find out you don't like sci-fi.
 But maybe you like sci-fi comedy.
 Try to dig deep.
 Try to get to know you better.
 And that's how you use the bandit algorithm to really start creating this cohort of one.
 So despite you having 100, 200, 300 million users, every single user is treated in a very personalized way.